SandhyaKiran04/Human-Activity-Recognition-using-WISDM-Data/README.md

 # Human-Activity-Recognition-using-WISDM-Data

-The dataset used is from 'UCI WISDM Smartphone and Smartwatch Activity and Biometrics' which contains information collected by gyroscopes or accelerometers of smartphone and smartwatch.
-The goal is to classify and recognize human activity categories by applying machine learning techniques in a distributed computing setting (SparkML and Spark+H2O)
+The goal of the project is to classify and recognize human activity categories by applying machine learning techniques in a distributed computing setting (SparkML and Spark+H2O) using 'UCI WISDM Smartphone and Smartwatch Activity and Biometrics' dataset, which collected data from gyroscopes or accelerometers of smartphone and smartwatch